pinkerton/katacoda-scenarios/image-processing/3-2-update-serverless-yml-permissions.md

 We have to give our lambda permission to launch from an s3 event.
-Add the following code to your serverless.yml.
+Uncomment the following code to your serverless.yml.

 ```yml
 # serverless.yml